If you have a question that we have not answered for you, please contact us for more information.

 • You can work independently

-• You are able to manage your time efficiently
+• You can manage your time efficiently

-Why do some courses have pre-requisites?
+Why do some courses have prerequisites?

 Why should I do a GCA course rather than undertake external training?